NoesisVision/noesis-docs/docs/quick-start.md

   ghcr.io/noesisvision/vision:latest
 ```

-### 4.4: Verify Modules
+### 4.5: Verify Modules

 1. Open `http://localhost:8088`
-2. Click "Analyze" an run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
+2. Click "Analyze" and run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
     Correct logs should look similar to this ones:
     ```
     [10:04:12 INF] Source code setup for system DDD Starter Dotnet started